w3c/wcag2ict/closed-functionality.md

 <div class="example">

-Several examples the task force has considered when developing guidance include the software of:
+In developing guidance for closed functionality, the task force has considered examples of ICT that historically have been partially or fully closed to assistive technologies:

 *   self-service transaction machines or kiosks - Examples include machines used for retail self-checkout, point of sales (POS) terminals, ticketing and self check-in, and Automated Teller Machines (ATMs).
-*   telephony devices such as IP phones, feature phones, smartphones, and phone-enabled tablets
+*   telephony devices such as IP phones, feature phones, smartphones, and phone-enabled tablets (although such devices are becoming increasingly open and/or supplying AT and accessibility features that software can rely upon to meet WCAG requirements.)
 *   entertainment technologies including smart TVs, set-top boxes, smart displays, smart speakers, smart watches, and tablets
 *   an ebook reader or standalone ebook software that allows assistive technologies to access all of the user interface controls of the ebook program (open functionality) but does not allow the assistive technologies to access the actual content of book (closed functionality).
 *   an operating system that requires the user to provide log in credentials before it allows any assistive technologies to be loaded.
 The log-in portion would be closed functionality.